Is this a pathway into university?

 Who stamps the Passport to Learning?

-The school coordinator will oversee this for all school-led CUA activities.
+The school coordinator will oversee this for all school-led Children's University activities.
 Members are encouraged to take responsibility for handing in their passport to be stamped.
 Some schools will update passports after each activity, some will do so on a termly basis.
 For activities at a Public Learning Destination, the provider will usually stamp the passport.
 If this is not possible, the school coordinator can add the hours if provided with proof of participation.

 How do I recommend an activity?